LSSTDESC/desc-howto-python-package/docs/index.md

-# Building and maintaing a python package for DESC
+# Building and maintaining a python package for DESC

 ### Creating a python package